For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Overview

-VOVE ID uses webhooks to send real-time notifications about KYB case events to your application.
-Webhooks allow you to receive immediate updates when a case status changes, a UBO is invited, or verification is completed, eliminating the need for polling the API.
+VOVE ID uses webhooks to send real-time notifications about KYB case status changes to your application.
+Webhooks allow you to receive immediate updates when a case moves into progress, enters review, is completed, or is rejected, eliminating the need for polling the API.

-Webhooks are powered by Svixarrow-up-right, providing reliable delivery, automatic retries, and webhook signature verification.
+Webhooks are powered by Svix, providing reliable delivery, automatic retries, and webhook signature verification.

 Setting Up Webhooks